-By now you’ve realized that diversity in the workplace is important, but it’s not just about filling quotas or checking boxes.
-Hiring people from diverse backgrounds has a tangible ROI.
-If you still don’t think diversity has a huge impact, you should know it’s becoming an increasingly important factor for people as they look for places to work.
+By now you’ve realized that diversity and inclusion in the workplace is important, but it’s not just about filling quotas or checking boxes.
+Hiring people from diverse backgrounds has a tangible ROI and a measurable impact on the work environment.
+If you still don’t think diversity, equity, and inclusion have a huge impact, you should know it’s all becoming an increasingly important factor for people as they look for places to work.

-Diversity means making sure your team, or company, is made up of people that come from various backgrounds and experiences.
+Diversity means making sure your team, organization, work environment, and company overall is made up of people that come from various backgrounds and experiences.
 This can include people with disabilities as well as people of different races, ethnicities, socioeconomic status, gender, sexual orientation, and more.

 Racial diversity in management increases productivity.

 In a sample of high tech firms, a study found that racial diversity in both upper and lower management increases productivity.
 Furthermore, firms with a more racially diverse upper management out-produced firms with a more racially diverse lower management.
 As you increase racial diversity at your company, it will have the biggest impact when you have diverse perspectives present when decisions are made.